18.218 Probabilistic Method in Combinatorics

 - 2/5 Introduction to the probabilistic method.
 Ramsey number lower bounds (union bound, alternation, Lovász Loval Lemma).
 Sperner’s theorem

-- 2/12 Ramsey multiplicities.
-Turán’s theorem.
-Crossing number inequality.
-Balancing vectors
+- 2/12 Linearity of expectations: Ramsey multiplicities, Turán’s theorem, Crossing number inequality, Balancing vectors

-- 2/14 Deterministically balancing vectors.
-Unbalancing lights.
-Dense sphere packings in high dimensions (reference: Venkatesh)
+- 2/14 Linearity of expectations: deterministically balancing vectors, unbalancing lights, dense sphere packings in high dimensions (reference: Venkatesh)

 - 2/19 No lecture (MIT Monday schedule)